 Are you often the first one at the table to finish eating a meal?
 Do you ever drink so quickly that you immediately get the hiccups?
 If you’ve answered yes to either or both questions, you can probably stand to slow things down a bit.
 Chew your food thoroughly and slowly, between 20 and 40 times.
 This exercise helps with digestion and allows you to better appreciate the taste of what you’re eating.21 The same goes for drinking.
 Our preferred beverage is always SYNERGY Raw Kombucha for its immunity-boosting prebiotics, probiotics, postbiotics, live cultures, and dynamic flavors.
 Drinking it is a daily ritual where you can slowly take in the benefits and savor each restorative sip.

 In short, mindful eating can help us appreciate and savor our food more, allowing us to eat, and live, more intentionally.
 It can change our eating habits to better reflect our needs and promote better digestion.
 GT’s Living Foods makes this journey that much easier for us with so many amazing products to consume and enjoy slowly and intentionally, of course.

 GT’s Living Foods is known for its SYNERGY Raw Kombucha, but it offers many amazing products to choose from that support mindful eating.
-For instance, COCOYO Living Coconut Yogurt, which is raw, fermented, and dairy-free; AGUA DE KEFIR, a naturally flavored probiotic water with electrolytes and non-dairy kefir crystals; and ALIVE Ancient Mushroom Elixir, an adaptogenic drink made with healing mushrooms for clean caffeine.
+For instance, COCOYO Living Coconut Yogurt, which is raw, fermented, and dairy-free; AGUA DE KEFIR, a naturally flavored Cultured Tonic of Mexico with electrolytes and non-dairy kefir crystals; and ALIVE Ancient Mushroom Elixir, an adaptogenic drink made with healing mushrooms for clean caffeine.